Baahubali (franchise)

 The duology made a lasting impact and started a new film movement, pan-Indian film.
 The films in the franchise were jointly produced on a budget of ₹430 crore ($65 million).
 The first part Baahubali: The Beginning was released on 10 July 2015.
 The second part Baahubali 2: The Conclusion, released on 28 April 2017; which became the highest-grossing films in India of all time.
 The franchise became a commercial success, grossing over ₹2,400 crore worldwide.
 Both of the films received widespread critical acclaim in India and also worldwide.
-The duology of the franchise is currently the second highest grossing film franchise in India.
+The duology of the franchise is currently the third highest-grossing film franchise in India.

 The films were followed by two animated series, a graphic novel, and a trilogy of novels in English.
 The first novel in the franchise titled The Rise of Sivagami was released on 7 March 2017.
 The animated series Baahubali: The Lost Legends premiered on 19 April 2017 on Amazon Prime Video and Colors TV on 10 December 2017.